-For high street shopping the Via del Corso area that’s a huge boulevard near the Piazza del Popolo is crammed with brands like H&M, Nike and Zara.
-Proper city centre of Rome doesn’t have notable shopping malls so retail therapy is best done here.
-Near piazza di Spagna you will find the Via Condotti that’s full of luxury shopping brands…think Bvlgari, Chanel and Gucci.
+For high street shopping, the Via del Corso area that’s a huge boulevard near the Piazza del Popolo is crammed with brands like H&M, Nike and Zara.
+The proper city centre of Rome doesn’t have notable shopping malls so retail therapy is best done here.
+Near Piazza di Spagna you will find the Via Condotti that’s full of luxury shopping brands…think Bvlgari, Chanel and Gucci.

 For budget buys the Via dei Giubbonari with its small shoe shops and affordable apparel is good and the Via dei Coronari is great for jewellery and artisan perfumes (check the perfumery Essenzialmente Laura).

 January and July are Sale times so these are the best slots to visit Rome if you plan on doing some serious shopping.

 Italy is a warm country and Rome is warmer than most parts of it.
 Tourists flock to Rome in peak summer i.e. mid-June onwards and the city is overcrowded between July and September.
 Targeting a visit to Rome before the peak season starts i.e. April to June and after the peak season ends i.e. September to October is a great idea.